bryborge/dockerize-plex/README.md

     docker-compose up -d
     ```

-1. To completely eliminate the Portainer instance and all associated volumes.

-    ```bash
-    bash bin/destroy.sh
-    ```

 If all went well,
 you should now be running Plex inside a container behind your
 [Traefik reverse proxy](https://github.com/sonofborge/dockerize-traefik).